Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 bluebell woods intentional camera movement

-It’s not a difficult technique; in fact, the beauty of ICM photography lies in its simplicity.
+While not a difficult technique; in fact, the beauty of ICM photography lies in its simplicity.
 All you need to do is adjust your camera settings to keep the shutter open for longer than usual.
-Then, as you intentionally move your camera from one point to another, the magic happens.
-Your camera captures the moving scene and transforms it into dreamy, blurry subjects while the world rushes past.
+Then, as you intentionally move your camera from one point to another, your camera captures the moving scene and transforms it into dreamy, blurry subjects while the world rushes past.

 When is the intentional camera movement technique useful?